martinskeem/powerbi-powershell/README.md

 <b>Harvest-Metadata.ps1:</b> harvest list of workspaces (and users), datasets (and sources + refresh history), gateways (and sources)

-<b>powerbi_metadata.pbit:</b> template file to read data outputted from Harvest-Metadata.
+<b>powerbi_metadata.pbit:</b> Power BI Desktop template file to read data outputted from Harvest-Metadata.
 Example report that shows dataset refreshes, status, time spent.

 <b>Rebind-Report.ps1:</b> bind a report to a new dataset